devunrulymedia/haskell-club/README.md

 Read http://learnyouahaskell.com/

 Haskell club runs 2 strands, on alternate weeks, called Strand a and Strand α (alpha).
- - In Strand a, we are on chapter 12 of [LYAH](http://learnyouahaskell.com/)
+ - In Strand "Advanced", we are on chapter 12 of [LYAH](http://learnyouahaskell.com/)
- - In Strand α, we are on chapter 2 of [LYAH](http://learnyouahaskell.com/)
+ - In Strand "Beginners", we are on chapter 2 of [LYAH](http://learnyouahaskell.com/)

-on 17rd Feb, **Strand a** carried on with chapter 12 "A Fistful of Monads".
-We made Monad instances of various data types.
-We looked at the monad laws, at do notation, and at Kleisli Arrows.
-Homework is to be able to adequately explain these things during the next session.
+on 31st Mar, **Strand "Advanced"** carried on with chapter 12 "A Fistful of Monads".
+We looked at the Monad laws, and we now understand them in terms of Kleisli arrows.

-Today, 24th Feb, **Strand α** carried on with chapter 2, looking at lists.
+on 24th Mar, **Strand "Beginners"** carried on with chapter 2, looking at lists.
 Homework is:
   - read on through chapter 2
-  - write a function that takes a list of numbers (or just list of Int) and returns the sum of the members of the list
+  - write a fizzBuzz function, using a list comprehension, or by other means